loaderImage

 If you do not pay your premiums on time, your term policy will lapse.
 You will lose all the premiums you have paid so far and worse, all the policy benefits too.
 This means, if something happens to you unexpectedly, your family will not be able to claim your life cover and will essentially face a financial crisis.
 You can enable autopay with your bank to ensure that your premiums are getting paid on time.

 So, ensure that you pay your premiums on time.
-Find out in detail about what happens when you do not pay your term insurance premiums on time.

 No, it will not.
 See, a term policy is like a promise or a contract.
 Your premium amount will never change unless you change any feature/benefit of the policy (increase your life cover, add riders etc.).